miceuud/Car-rental-contract/READMe.md

 - check if renter has return previous rental car, if yes allow to rent, else dont until previous is returned
 - should not request more than one per time

+### Contract update

+- Add payment functionality
+- Payment should be in USD
+- Create DApp
+- Rental User Dashboard in Dapp